geogardenclub/geogardenclub.github.io/docs/home/team.md

 <img style={{float: "left", marginRight: "20px" }} width="150px" src="/img/team/jenna-deane.jpg"/>

-[Jenna Deane](https://www.linkedin.com/in/jenna-deane-36439362/) has been a "serious" gardener and garden educator for over 15 years, and is currently Zero Waste Program Manager for Sustainable Connections in Bellingham, WA.
+[Jenna Deane](https://www.linkedin.com/in/jenna-deane-36439362/) has been a "serious" gardener and garden educator for over 15 years, and is currently the Program Director at Sustainable Connections in Bellingham, WA.
 Previously, she was the Education Program Manager at Common Threads Farm, where she supervised and trained over 20 Americorps volunteers each year to design and implement garden education programs in local schools.
 Prior to that, she was the Garden Coordinator at Adelante Spanish Immersion School in Redwood City, CA where she managed their school garden program.
 Jenna received a B.A. in Environmental Studies from Western Washington University.

 <div style={{clear:"both"}}></div>